ramazancetinkaya/TubaraCrypt/README.md

 > **Disclaimer:** This code is presented for educational purposes.
 For production environments, ensure that you have conducted a thorough security review and implemented best practices for key management, tamper detection, and environment-specific compliance requirements.

-## 🚀 Give this Project a Star
+## ⭐ Support the Project

-If you found this library useful or would like to support it, please consider giving it a star on GitHub!
+If you find this library helpful, please consider giving it a star on GitHub.
 Your support helps improve and maintain the project.
 Thank you! 🌟

 ---